 It was the German zoologist Richard Semon (1859-1918) that first proposed a conceptualization of a defined, tangible memory and coined the term engram, becoming a founding hero in the field.
 In his two monographs on memory (Semon, 1921; Semon 1923), Semon proposed that there are engrams (or memory traces) that are the physical substrate of memory.
-He defined engrams as populations of neurons that: 1) are activated when we are learning an experience; 2) undergo persistent chemical and/or physical changes; 3) whose reactivation by cues available at the time of the experience induces memory retrieval (or memory expression).
+He defined engrams as enduring changes in the brain that result from a particular experience and whose underlying physical substrate can remain dormant until the appropriate external and/or internal cues result in its direct reactivation, thereby leading to retrieval.
 However, Semon's engram theory was very controversial for its time, as it proposed that memory units are passed from one generation to another.